naviabbot/games.jdcain.me/content/posts/dosbox-and-touhou.md

 In a command prompt, change to your Dosbox unzipped directory and run the following:
 `dosbox-x.exe -conf P:\ath\to\th01.conf`

 It'll load up and begin running the game, complete with a full set of glyphs.
 You can uninstall the installed version by now.
+Keep the unzipped one though.